CT Fathers’ Rights

 There is no reason why a divorce that is ending your marriage should end the relationship you have with your children.
 Your children need their father as much as they need their mother and many courts are now becoming more and more aware of this.
 By working together, both you and your children can have a future together as a family.
 Contact the office today to find out how they can help you.

-Get the information you need regarding your parental rights as a father; contact a Danbury fathers' rights attorney today.
+To get the information you need regarding your parental rights as a father, contact our Danbury fathers' rights attorney today.

 We Have Nearly 45 Years of Legal Experience